 - Nimar Utsav, a 3-day cultural extravaganza is held in November on the eve of Kartik Purnima.

-- Sacred River Festival is held in February.
-The concept is developed by prince Richard Holkar himself.
+- Sacred River Festival is held in February (Concept: Prince Richard Holkar)

 Interesting things not to miss: